Taiwan hotel axes Marriott contract over China naming row

 Lily Cheng, a spokesman for the Zhonghe hotel, told AFP its name will now be changed and it will no longer take reservations from Marriott's booking system.

-"Of course it will cause some impact, but our main customers are corporates, and Taiwanese people, and other booking websites," she said.
+"Of course it will cause some impact, but our main customers are corporates, and Taiwanese people, and other booking websites," she pointed out.

 Marriott did not immediately respond to a request for comment.